 The third Code requirement considered by the investigation is that the forest development plans must be consistent with the higher level plan, as per section 10(1)(d)(i) of the Act.
 For the purposes of assessing compliance, the Board considered the forest development plan was the plan that had been jointly approved by both statutory decision-makers.
 In mid-1997, the Code was amended to state that "an operational plan is deemed to be consistent with higher level plans and other operational plans if the operational plan does not materially conflict with them."
 Materially means "substantially" or "considerably."
 This Code amendment provides licensees and statutory decision-makers with some latitude for implementing higher level plan requirements that were previously inflexible.
-However, this latitude also makes it more subjective, and therefore more difficult, for statutory decision-makers to assess whether forest development plans.
+However, this latitude also makes it more subjective, and therefore more difficult, for statutory decision-makers to assess whether forest development plans meet the requirement for consistency with the higher level plan.

 The Board referred to the higher level plan for guidance on the amount of flexibility permissible.
-The higher level plan states:
+The higher level plan states:16